PostHog/posthog.com/contents/docs/deployment/deploy-docker.md

 ## Why Docker

-Through Docker, PostHogers can install specific versions of the app while also having it within a containerized environment.
+Through Docker, PostHoggers can install specific versions of the app while also having it within a containerized environment.

 We currently have [three types of images](https://hub.docker.com/r/posthog/posthog):